datatrail-jhu/03_fileorganization/manuscript/03_file_naming.md

 ### File Naming quiz

 ?
-What are the three elements of best file nameing practices
+What are the three elements of best file naming practices
 A) Human readability, machine readability, and proper ordering
-b) Abreviation, Having numbers at the end of the name, and proper ordering
+b) Abbreviation, Having numbers at the end of the name, and proper ordering
 c) Human readability, machine readability, and only using letters and spaces
-d) Abreviation, machine readability, and proper ordering
+d) Abbreviation, machine readability, and proper ordering

 ?
 Which one is not a good practice for naming files?

-a) Use delimteres such as underscores
+a) Use delimiters such as underscores
 B) Always use commas
 c) Do not use accented letters
 d) Avoide spaces